KyloIO/kylo-docs/security/AccessControl.rst

 data, are organized into a hierarchy, and privileges may be granted at any level in that hierarchy.

-Authorization in Kylo is divided into two layers: service-level (fuctional) permissions and entity-level permissions.
+Authorization in Kylo is divided into two layers: service-level (Kylo-wide) permissions and entity-level permissions.
-A permission in Kylo is granting to a user or group right to perform some action, such as see the description of a template, create and edit a category, enable/disable a feed, etc.  Access to these functions can often be controlled at both the service-level and entity-level.
+A permission in Kylo is the granting to a user or group the right to perform some action, such as see the description of a template, create and edit a category, enable/disable a feed, etc.  Access to these functions can often be controlled at both the service-level and entity-level.